ingo/ingo.github.io/_recipes/maui_style_korean_short_ribs.md

 author: Unknown
 category: Entrees
 description: Sweet and savory short ribs marinated in a flavorful blend of soy sauce, vinegar, and spices, then grilled to perfection.
-Perfect for a summer barbecue!
 favorite: "\u2713"
 image: maui_style_korean_short_ribs.jpg
 size: 32 servings
 time: 24-72 hours for marinating, 10 minutes for grilling
 title: Maui-Style Korean Short Ribs
 ---

-This recipe brings together the rich flavors of Korean cuisine with a tropical Maui twist.
+Perfect for a summer barbecue!This recipe brings together the rich flavors of Korean cuisine with a tropical Maui twist.
 The marinade, packed with soy sauce, vinegar, and spices, seeps into the short ribs to create a mouthwatering dish that's sure to impress at your next barbecue.

 ### Ingredients